Landlord insurance explained

 Managing agent

-A third party (this can be the letting agency) that manages the tenancy and tenants for you.
-Tenant requests relating to the property and general inspections would then be handled by your managing agent.
+A third party (this could be the letting agency) that manages the tenancy and tenants for you.

 Minimum Energy Efficiency Standards (MEES)